avine/bem-flex-grid/README.md

 *Example:*

-To customize the boxes gap, create a file `custo-bfg.scss` with the following content:
+To customize the boxes gap, create a file `my-custo-bfg.scss` with the following content:

 ```scss
 // Overwrite gap